New Year, New Habits! Creating Balance & Embracing Nature

-With the arrival of Spring & the hope of normalcy returning, many people are looking for ways to bring harmony and peace into their life and home after a few challenging years.
+With the arrival of a new year & the hope of normalcy returning, many people are looking for ways to bring harmony and peace into their life and home after a few challenging years.

 Enjoy my article in LIVING LUXE Magazine written by Sarah McGoldrich.

 Holistic Health Specialist Francesca Bonta says her patients are experiencing heightened stress.
 She says her patients are coming to her not only to find solutions for stress but to implement new coping mechanisms that help them find joy and happiness in every area of their life.

 “The constant state of uncertainty and the underlying element of fear our world has been experiencing for nearly two years without a doubt affects not only our stress levels but our ability to manage stress.
 I have been referring to this as a decreased threshold of tolerance,” she says.

 According to Statistics Canada, during the period from April to June 2021, one-quarter of Canadians reported experiencing high levels of stress most days, while nearly half of Canadians feel their stress level is higher than before the pandemic began.